-The British education system is long-established to produce top-quality research and graduates.
-Hence why UK institutions rank among the best in the world.
+The British education system is long-established in producing top-quality research and graduates, hence why UK institutions rank among the best in the world.
 Students having studied and obtained qualifications in the UK are at a massive advantage from receiving top-notch learning experiences.

 Abundance of choices

 The UK has over 180 universities and alternative education institutions, 500 schools and 600 boarding schools, giving international students an abundance of choices.
 At the same time, the UK also has some of the world's highest-ranking universities, and a large selection of courses in a variety of fields.
 UKEC aims to find the most suitable options tailored to individual goals and interests.

 The British education system aims to cultivate creativity, analytical ability and research skills in order to develop students' critical thinking and ability to challenge established concepts, as well as the ability to work together to solve difficult problems.
 While it is the goal to enhance academic achievements and language skills, students also have the opportunity to practice innovation and independence, giving them a better foundation for their future careers.